Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Which Background Checks Show Arrest Records?

 The second thing to consider is the type of background check the person is running.
-Explained above, some checks (such as an FBI check) will find old arrest records regardless of when they happened.
-Other checks used by most employers are focused on finding recent arrests.
+As explained above, some checks (such as an FBI check) will uncover past arrest records regardless of when they happened.
+Other checks used by most employers are focused on accessing recent arrest records.

 After individuals know what states erase arrest records and what information they can find out, it is imperative to know which background check shows arrest records and which ones do not show any criminal history.